 Risk Identification: Systematic examination helps identify privacy risks that could lead to data breaches, regulatory penalties, or reputational damage.

-Accountability Demonstration: Regular auditing demonstrates organizational commitment to privacy protection and supports accountability requirements under GDPR Article 5.
+Accountability Demonstration: Regular auditing helps organizations demonstrate compliance by providing tangible evidence of their commitment to privacy protection and supports accountability requirements under GDPR Article 5.

-Continuous Improvement: Audit findings guide improvement efforts and help organizations strengthen their privacy programs over time.
+Continuous Improvement: Audit findings guide improvement efforts and help organizations enhance their data protection practices and strengthen their privacy programs over time.

 Regulatory Preparation: Regular internal audits help organizations prepare for potential regulatory examinations by identifying and addressing issues proactively.